swkonstr/DU_fuel_screen_script/README.md

 We only neeed to edit sections 2 and 3

-Section 2 is broken down further with each fuel tank by --.
+Section 2 is broken down further with each fuel tank.
 I will use AtmoFuel1 as an example.
 Line 21 is where you set the fuel tank size.
 The variable to edit is "maxAtmoFuel1 = 1600".
 Small is 400, Medium is 1600, Large is 12800.
 If you wanted to add a 3rd atmospheric tank, you would just copy and paste lines 20-29.
 Every variable with "AtmoFuel1" would need to be changed to something like "AtmoFuel3".
 Example for Line 24 is below.
+   >massAtmoFuel3 = round(math.ceil(AtmoFuel3.getItemsMass()/weightAtmoFuel3),1)
 You would repeat this for ever variable in that pasted section
-      massAtmoFuel3 = round(math.ceil(AtmoFuel3.getItemsMass()/weightAtmoFuel3),1)

       WIP